dasdibye/LipoDL/README.md

 # LipoDL
-DL models for Lipophilicity prediction
+DL models for Lipophilicity prediction.

 The repository uploaded consists of various DL models to predict logP Lipophilicity values.
 It uses the Lipophilicity database provided by DeepChem for training/prediction.
 The models use Mol2vec encoding for the input molecules.
 The files uploaded here consist of two classes - 1) where the training/prediction happens by setting the negative logP